 Examples of content types include brand-related content (i.e. testimonials, client case studies), personal content (i.e. behind-the-scenes, insights), how-to posts, resources, content curated from other sources and sales posts.

 Your content mix will depend on your brand’s focus, your marketing objectives and your target audience’s needs and interests.
 Looking at the analytics of your previous posts will help you to identify content that resonates well with your audience.
-Doing a competitive analysis is another effective way to identify the types of content that generate high engagement rates.
+You can also do a competitive analysis to identify the types of content that generate high engagement rates.

 Because you can talk as much as you want about how amazing your products are and how competitive your pricing is, but if you haven’t established trust, it’s very likely that none of your efforts will convert into sales.
 So instead, focus on sharing content that adds real value to your target audience, by informing, educating, inspiring and/or entertaining them.